hsaunders1904/PyHPC/README.md

 ![img](resources/readme_sample_grid.png)

-You can also run the MPI implementation from the command line:
+For now, you need to run the MPI implementation from the command line:

 ```shell
 >> mpiexec -n 4 python -m pyhpc.mpi 150 1024 --dist random --func cython